-- Up to 50% of searches now end on the SERP, without a “click through” to any of the featured pages.
+- Up to 50% of searches now end on the SERP without a “click-through” to any featured pages.

-- Zero-click search reflect’s Google’s shift toward a strategy of answering users’ queries directly on the SERPs, reducing the need for users to click through to a website.
+- Zero-click search reflects Google’s shift toward answering users’ queries directly on the SERPs, reducing the need for users to click through to a website.

 - Digital marketers can take advantage of zero-click search by optimizing pages for Featured Snippets and other types of quick answers.

 Most business owners have at least a basic idea of how SEO works by now.
-Someone types something into Google and, if your SEO is good enough, you appear in a prominent location on the search results page.
+Someone types something into Google, and if your SEO is good enough, you appear in a prominent location on the search results page.
 If you offer what they want, the searcher clicks through to your awesome website and enters the sales funnel.
-But what if they don’t click your site or in fact any site at all?
+But what if they don’t click on your site or, in fact, any site at all?

-Does this spell the end for SEO?
+So, does this spell the end for SEO?
 Are all websites going to be swallowed up by the Google behemoth?
 Are there any ways to still get value out of search?
-Well “no,” “no,” and “quite a few actually” are your answers there, but we’ll get to that later.
+Well, “no,” “no,” and “quite a few actually” are your answers there, but we’ll get to that later.
 First, let’s take a look at what a zero-click search actually is to start us off on the same page.

-As mentioned briefly above, a zero-click search is when someone looks for something on Google but never ventures beyond the search results page.
+A zero-click search refers to a search query on Google that is answered directly on the results page, removing the need for the user to click on any of the search results for further information.
 Some obvious examples that you’re probably well used to would be when you ask questions like: